rubiin/vitely/README.md

 ### Deployment

 Visit [Netlify](https://app.netlify.com/start) and select your repo, select OK along the way, and your App will be live in a minute.
+Visit [Vercel](https://vercel) and select your repo, select OK along the way, and your App will be live in a minute.

 ## Recommended IDE Setup